CPM: Cost per mille

 What is CPM?

-CPM, or Cost Per Mille, is a pricing model referring to the cost of 1,000 ad impressions.
-It’s sometimes referred to as Cost Per Thousand (with the “M” standing for ‘mille’ or Latin for 1,000).
+CPM, or Cost Per Mille, is a pricing model for advertisers, referring to the amount advertisers pay to display 1,000 ad impressions.
+The “M” stands for ‘mille’ which is Latin for 1,000.

 CPM in marketing and advertising

-One common way to determine the efficiency of a CPM campaign is to look at click-through rates, or the ratio of clicks an ad receives compared to overall impressions.
+Because CPM campaigns are so brand oriented, and don't require the users to engage with the ad, it's difficult to measure its performance.
+Still, one common way to determine the efficiency of a CPM campaign is to look at CTR (click-through rate), which is the ratio of clicks an ad receives compared to overall impressions.
+That way, you can get a general understanding of how well the ad resonated with users.

 eCPM vs CPM

-CPM is also used as part of measuring effective cost per thousand impressions, or eCPM.
-While both measure costs for 1,000 impressions, the former is exclusively based on how much an advertiser is willing to spend on 1,000 ad impressions, and typically exists in the context of brand awareness campaigns that don’t have specific performance goals.
-The advertiser is looking for a specific amount of impressions, or eyeballs, and that is what they pay for.
+While both measure the cost for 1,000 impressions, CPM exclusively represents how much an advertiser will spend on 1,000 ad impressions, and typically exists in the context of brand awareness campaigns that don’t have specific performance goals.
+The advertiser is looking for a specific amount of impressions, or eyeballs, which is what they pay for.

 CPM formula: How to figure out CPM